 Collimation & telescope blurry blues

-If you are using high magnification for planet viewing, optics being out of alignment will affect the telescope’s performance.
+If your telescope’s optics are not properly aligned, the view may be blurry or distorted.
+Collimating the telescope can help improve the quality of the image.
+Especially, if you are using high magnification for planet viewing, optics being out of alignment will affect the telescope’s performance.

-This applies less to refracting telescopes – see my article on refractors vs reflectors to find out more.
+This is more important for Newtonian reflectors and more so with short focal ratios (< f/6).
+It applies less to refracting telescopes – see my article on refractors vs reflectors to find out more.

-The best outdoor gift to yourself is to get some extra eyepieces.
-Which are the best eyepieces for viewing planets?
-I cover the features and metrics to consider in my article of what to look for in telescope eyepieces.
+The best outdoor gift to yourself is to get good quality eyepieces.
+I cover the features to consider in my article of what to look for in telescope eyepieces.

-But for the ones that you have, do they need cleaning?
-Check them for smudges or gunk.
+Experiment with different lenses to find if it makes a difference.
+Check the elements for smudges or gunk.
 I have an article covering how to clean eyepieces that includes the dos and don’ts, that will help here.

 If you suspect the problem is your Barlow lens, my article on how to use a Barlow lens might help.
 In this I also cover where to place the Barlow lens if using a star diagonal if you’re worried that it’s misaligned.